nnagle123/History-Of-Nation-State-Hacking/README.md

 - [NotPetya](https://www.washingtonpost.com/world/national-security/russian-military-was-behind-notpetya-cyberattack-in-ukraine-cia-concludes/2018/01/12/048d8506-f7ca-11e7-b34a-b85626af34ef_story.html) - Attack looks like it was directed at Ukraine however spread to many countries and some claim it was the most expensive cyber attack in history amounting in [$10 Billion](https://darknetdiaries.com/transcript/54/) in losses.
 - [TRITON](https://www.technologyreview.com/2019/03/05/103328/cybersecurity-critical-infrastructure-triton-malware/) - The first Malware designed to kill humans.
 Triton may have been created by Russia or [Iran](#Iran).
 ### 2018
-- [Tokyo Olympics](https://www.bbc.com/news/technology-54600098) - After being kicked out of the Olympics for steriod use the GRU retaliated by hacking the 2018 Winter Olympics.
+- [Tokyo Olympics](https://www.bbc.com/news/technology-54600098) - After being kicked out of the Olympics for exessive steriod use the GRU retaliated by hacking the 2018 Winter Olympics.

 ### 2020
 - [Solar Winds](https://www.cbsnews.com/news/solarwinds-hack-russia-cyberattack-60-minutes-2021-07-04/) - Breaching the company Solar Winds allowed the Russians to install malware and get it pushed to 18,000 organizations worldwide leaving all of the infected vulnerable.